Audrey-Smyczek/WaterGunDocumentation/README.md

 ### 1. Read through the Maker Guide

-The [Maker Guide](/Documentation/Switch_Adapted_Watergun_Maker_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The [User Guide](/Documentation/Switch_Adapted_Watergun_User_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.

 ### 2. Order the Off-The-Shelf Components